 Jack then moved to Southern California, working in private practice before joining Orange County’s Inspector General’s office, the Office of Independent Review.
 Here, he worked with various agencies, focusing on identifying and addressing high-risk and potential liability issues.
 He also led investigations of the Sheriff’s Department and Probation Department, determining whether use of force complied with legal standards and best practices.

 While in law school, Jack worked in public affairs for a nonprofit global relief agency that provides healthcare for people in developing countries.
 He also served in the U.S. Army, deploying to Iraq in 2003, as a combat photographer and paratrooper.

-Jack serves as a reserve police officer with the Los Angeles Police Department, working patrol in the LAPD’s Harbor Division.
+Jack serves as a reserve police officer with the Los Angeles Police Department, working with detectives in the West Bureau’s Special Assault Section.
 He enjoys reading, exercising, and spending time with his family (not necessarily in that order).

 Georgia State University College of Law, J.D., magna cum laude

 University of Georgia, B.A., Journalism; minor in English